Hey Kids (Start Here)

 “But,” Rush said soundlessly, with a twisted smile, “how could you ever believe anything I say?”

-He pulled in a deep breath, ran a hand over Mendelssohn’s back, got to his feet, and left the room without a backward glance.
-He stood in the dim hallway, trying to steel himself against—well, the remains of his presumably short life.
+He took a breath, ran a hand over Mendelssohn’s back, got to his feet, and left the room without a backward glance.
+He stood in the dim hallway, trying to steel himself against—

-He really couldn’t see any way by which things were going to end well for him.
-No matter whom the LA got to—himself, Rush, Telford—it was only a matter of time before his true identity was revealed.
-Maybe it already had been.
+He couldn’t see any way for things to end well for him.
+No matter who the LA got to—himself, Rush, Telford—it was only a matter of time before his true identity was revealed.

 He walked toward the bridge.

-“Did you check on Rush?”
+“You check on Rush?”
 Telford asked, his tone casual.

 “Yeah,” Volker replied.